-- You can swap the coconut cream and water with coconut milk.
+If you prefer a thinner consistency, you can swap the coconut cream and water with coconut milk.

-Nutritionally, tofu is low in calories, while containing a relatively large amount of protein.
+Low in calories, while containing a relatively large amount of protein.

-It is high in iron and can have a high calcium or magnesium content depending on the coagulants used in manufacturing.
+High in iron and can have a high calcium or magnesium content depending on the coagulants used in manufacturing.

 Combining chickpeas in your diet may help with improving digestion, weight management and reducing the risk of several diseases.

-A cruciferous vegetable, consider as a ‘superfood’.
+A cruciferous vegetable, considered a ‘superfood’.

-Kale is very high in nutrients and very low in calories, making it one of the most nutrient-dense foods on the planet.
+Very high in nutrients and very low in calories, making it one of the most nutrient-dense foods on the planet.

-Carrots and other orange-coloured fruits and vegetables are rich with the Beta-carotene pigment, that is pro-vitamin A.
+Rich with the Beta-carotene pigment, that is pro-vitamin A.

-We need vitamin A for healthy skin, the immune system, and good eye health and vision.
+Needed for healthy skin, the immune system, and good eye health and vision.

-It’s low on the glycemic index, meaning it has a slow, steady effect on your blood sugar.
+Being low on the glycemic index, meaning it has a slow, steady effect on your blood sugar.

-Chilli peppers are rich in antioxidant plant compounds that help to fight inflammation.
+Rich in antioxidant plant compounds that help to fight inflammation.

-Contain a mixture of coriander seeds, cumin seeds, cardamom seeds, peppercorns, fennel seeds, mustard seeds, cloves, and red chile peppers.
+Contains a mixture of coriander seeds, cumin seeds, cardamom seeds, peppercorns, fennel seeds, mustard seeds, cloves, and red chile peppers.

 Helps to improve digestion among many other health benefits.

-Turmeric contains bioactive compounds with powerful medicinal properties.
+Contains bioactive compounds with powerful medicinal properties.

 Curcumin is one of these compounds with natural anti-inflammatory qualities.

-Curcumin linked to improved brain function and lowering cholesterol.
+Linked to improved brain function and lowering cholesterol.

 Incorporating these healthy and nutritious ingredients into your diet can provide numerous health benefits.
 So why not try this delicious and healthful vegan curry recipe today?
 Don’t forget to share your experience in the comments below.
 Happy cooking!